Skip to content

 High churn means your app isn't delivering enough value to justify the price.
 Before you spend time on marketing, fix the product.
 Acquiring users you can't retain is burning money.

-Talk to churned users.
 A simple "Why did you cancel?" email teaches you more than any dashboard.
+At small scale, you can reach out personally to every churned subscriber.

 Not everyone who downloads your app becomes a real user.
 Activation measures the percentage who reach a meaningful milestone.